top of page

 NO. It depends on your adversary.

-United States forces, for example, can return counter battery fire while enemy projectiles are still in flight.
+The United States and other developed countries, for example, can return counter battery fire while incoming projectiles are still in flight.

-NO. Most anti-aircraft artillery is obsolete with the advent of shoulder fired and other more effective anti-aircraft rocket systems.
+NO. Most anti-aircraft artillery is obsolete with the advent of shoulder fired and other more effective anti-aircraft rocket/missile systems.

-NO. Other than tanks, most anti-tank guns have been replaced by more effective shoulder fired rocket and other types of anti-tank systems.
+NO. Other than tanks, most anti-tank guns have been replaced by more effective shoulder fired weapons and other types of anti-tank systems.
+Some anti-tank guns have been observed in use however, in Ukraine.

 Everything is modern.